 “I was able to tweak instead of teach.
 The videos were one of the biggest resources that helped us be efficient and effective.
 Better yet, I could spend more time with the athletes who were newer to the weight room.”

 To finish each training session, the entire team would regroup and perform the final part of the PLT4M workout together.
-The finisher was typically some sort of metabolic conditioning in the form of a competitive style workout.
+These finisher were typically some sort of metabolic conditioning in the form of a competitive style workout.

 Coach Marshall saw the finisher as an opportunity for the athletes to have one last mental and physical challenge.
-It sparked some friendly competition with the team that made the end of every workout fun and exciting.
+By competing in these timed finishers, kids learned to push past their mental limits and hone a winning edge.

 With the new plan in place, the Randolph Blue Devils started to see significant improvement across the board.
 Coach Marshall was excited to see his group of athletes bought in,